FailAcademy/learning/adp-pt-vancouver/_lessons/month-09/04-realm-II.md

 ## Keywords

-- Embedded database
 - [`AsyncStorage`](https://facebook.github.io/react-native/docs/asyncstorage.html)

 ---

 ## Exercise 1

-If you haven't already, create a `config/model.js` file in your project.

-In this file, define the model for a `Fave` object.
-Our `Fave` objects should have an `id` string property and a `faved_on` data property.

-Set the `id` as the `primaryKey` for your model.

-Be sure to initialize your new Realm with its `Fave` model, and export it so its available in your Faves screen later.

----

-## Exercise 2

-Inside your `config/models.js` file, write three functions (which you will export) to perform CRUD operations in related "faves" action creators later:

-1. A function that **adds a Fave object** to the database
-2. A function that **removes a Fave object** from the database
-3. A function that **queries** the database for **all Fave objects**

-_Where (and how) will you use these functions?_

----

-## Exercise 3

 Our `FavesProvider` component doesn't do much for us yet except give us access to an empty array of `faveIds`.